rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 import seaborn as sns
 ```

 Notes: Even though Matplotlib is great, it works better in a combination with a Seaborn.
 You can think of Seaborn as a "wrapper" over Matplotlib functions.
-Both packages have it's own advantages or disadvantages, and some plots are easy to create in one package, some in another.
+Both packages have its own advantages or disadvantages, and some plots are easy to create in one package, some in another.

 ---